 |

-Cabinet or the Legislature or any other person shall interfere
+the Legislature or any other person shall interfere with the Ombudsman

-either be a Judge of Namibia, or a person possessing the legal
+be a Judge of Namibia, or a person possessing the legal qualifications

 Article